 Gerald died on January 1.
 Like him, his family hope the programme will help others, and its presenter, Michael Mosely, has been quick to head off criticism.
 In an interview with the Radio Times, he said: There

 are those who feel that showing a human death on television is wrong, whatever the circumstance.
 Although I respect this point of view, I think there is a case to be made for filming a peaceful, natural death -- a view shared by many who work closely

 The BBC has also filmed the last moments of a man at a Dignitas clinic in Switzerland for a Terry Pratchett documentary.

 Vivienne Pattison, of Mediawatch-UK said:

-Both these programmes had the consent of all those involved.
-They are not turning death into Big Brother-style reality TV, but it is a question of balance, and I can understand why concerns are being raised, particularly by
+programmes had the consent of all those involved.
+They are not turning death into Big Brother-style reality TV, but it is a question of balance, and I can understand why concerns are being raised, particularly by the Dignitas programme.